Last Updated on July 30, 2023

 2. Continental Trail King

-It comes with 4 plies on its sidewall to add durability.
-The beads are also tubeless-ready which makes it very easy to seal if worse comes to worst.
-You’ll also find the 2.4-inch width ideal for dunes and sandy trails.
+It comes with four pliers on its sidewall to add durability.
+The beads are also tubeless-ready, which makes them very easy to seal if worse comes to worst.
+You’ll also find the 2.4-inch rim width ideal for dunes and sandy trails.

 - Ideal for sand